frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 Pope John Paul I was speaking one time to a group of newlyweds on the greatness of matrimony.
 He told them, "Last century in France there was a great professor, Frédéric Ozanam.
-He taught at the Sorbonne, and was immensely eloquent and very capable \[of many things\].
+He taught at the Sorbonne \[in Paris\], and was immensely eloquent and very capable \[of many things\].
 His friend Lacordaire said: 'He is so gifted, he is so good, he will become a priest, he will become a great bishop, this fellow.'

 "But no!
 He met a nice girl and they got married.
 Lacordaire was disappointed and said: 'Poor Ozanam!
 He too has fallen into the trap!'